Roboy/autonomous_driving/README.md

 # Code structure
 Environmental perception is achieved through the use of a Sick Lidar LMS 1xx and a Intel Realsense Camera.

 In a first iteration, this data is used for generating a map of [our environment](https://www.google.com/maps/dir/Garching+-+Forschungszentrum,+Garching+bei+München/UNTERNEHMERTUM+GMBH,+Lichtenbergstraße+6,+85748+Garching+bei+München/@48.266636,11.6671388,17z/data=!4m14!4m13!1m5!1m1!1s0x479e72ece78d321f:0xf8d2874f0eb7c24c!2m2!1d11.6715693!2d48.2650433!1m5!1m1!1s0x479e728cfa649025:0xd27f72e7835847a7!2m2!1d11.6662132!2d48.2681512!3e2) through the use of [Google Cartographer](https://github.com/Roboy/cartographer_ros/tree/roboy).
 Based on that map, [our navigation stack](https://github.com/Roboy/autonomous_driving_src/tree/master/navigation) is executed for path planning.
 Once a path is planned, we use Google Cartographers pure localization feture to find ourselfs on the map.
 This gives closed-loop feedback to the navigation stack for updating the path planning.

+We output steering parameters an dvelocity settings to the Rickshaw.

 A simulation of the above can be run from [here](https://github.com/Roboy/autonomous_driving_src/tree/master/roboy_models).